odk-x/docs/src/docs-tech-guide.rst

             .. code:: console

-               (odk-xenv) /odk-x/docs/ $  git checkout master
+               (odk-xenv) /odk-x/docs/ $  git checkout main
-               Switched to branch 'master'
+               Switched to branch 'main'
-               Your branch is up to date with 'origin/master'.
+               Your branch is up to date with 'origin/main'.

          .. group-tab:: PowerShell

             .. code:: ps1con

-               (odk-xenv) /odk-x/docs/ >  git checkout master
+               (odk-xenv) /odk-x/docs/ >  git checkout main
-               Switched to branch 'master'
+               Switched to branch 'main'
-               Your branch is up to date with 'origin/master'.
+               Your branch is up to date with 'origin/main'.

 #.
 Pull in changes from upstream